Armelle-h/Statistical_property_Optimal_Transport/README.md

-# Statistical_property_Optimal_Transport
+# Statistical property of Optimal Transport

-Semester project in mathematics under the supervision of Professor Lénaïc Chizat and his post doctoral researcher Tomas Vaškevičius.
+This repository consists of numerical simulations in the scope of my Semester project as a master student in Applied Mathematics at EPFL.
+This project was supervised by Professor Lénaïc Chizat and his post doctoral researcher Tomas Vaškevičius, I thank you for your support.